+XER,elec means the efficiency of the energy recovery process for electricity.

-- LHV; Lower Heating Value of the material in the product that is used for energy recovery.
+LHV means the Lower Heating Value of the material in the product that is used for energy recovery.
 [MJ/kg]

-Thermal energy deduction -LHV×XER,heat×ESE,heat and electric energy　deduction (-LHV×XER,elec×ESE,elec) shall be evaluated and merged as Modular Burdens and Benefits method for Energy.
+Thermal energy deduction -LHV×XER,heat×ESE,heat and electric energy　deduction (-LHV×XER,elec×ESE,elec) shall be evaluated and merged as Modular Burdens and Benefits method for energy.
 Modular Burdens and Benefits method for Energy shall be merged to other Modular Burdens and Benefits method e.g. Material recycling.
 Modular Burdens and Benefits method separately reported and included into total vehicle CFP .

+CI shall be reported as the part of the total vehicle CFP.
+In addition, CI,MBBM shall be reported separately, as single contributions to the overall CI.
+The materials contained in the product that are sent to incineration with energy recovery shall be reported.

 The meaning and definition of the parameters of the CFF are the same of the ones reported in the EC recommendation 2021/2279 Annex III Chapter 4.4.8.1.

 Data set ( EER, ESE,heat,ESE,elec) to be used in CFF and CFF parameter ( B,R3,XER,heat, XER,elec, LHV ) may be referred to the secondary data set and reference documents in 4.4 EoL stage.